sandyjernigan/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

+> An event listener is the callback when an event happens.
+The event listener will watch the page for a event to occur, if this event happens then the callback will run.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?